KVishnuVardhanR/Computer-Pointer-Controller/README.md

 ## Benchmarks

-The benchmark result of running my model in CPU with multiple model precisions are :
+The benchmark result of running my model on **CPU** with multiple model precisions are :
 - FP32:
   - The total model loading time is : 3.361sec
   - The total inference time is : 11.4sec